 Points B and C now lie beyond the low water line and cannot be reached, but others are accessible when the tide is out.

 Alignment D to E, from Cliff Lane along south street.

 A to G, from the crossroads to the roadside opposite the Cross Keys.

 D to A, approximating the course of the cliff line around 1960.

-View along main street from F. The dog aligned with the marker is a little south of the crossroads at A.
+View along main street from F. The dog aligned with the rod is a little south of the crossroads at A.

 The original route into Great Colden (reference Jefferys’ Map of Yorkshire) would have started close to the farmhouse on the B1242, distance about 760 metres from camera, in alignment with present field cultivation rather than the path as seen.
 Picture taken near the cliff top, at point J on the OS map.